Vacation Dog Scene

 6. During the first scene of the movie, Clark (Chevy Chase) helps Ellen (Beverly D’Angelo) clean the dishes, but she never washes them or puts them in the dishwasher.
 Instead, he wipes them with a cloth and puts them back in the drawer.
 Chase says it’s one of his favorite parts of the movie, but most fans don’t get to see it.

-See also Vacation Dog Care Near Me
+See also Vacation With Your Dog In California

 7. In the family singing scene, Chase says that Beverly D’Angelo is a very good singer.
 Before the movie “Vacation”, she acted in the movie “Hair” in 1979.